technologiestiftung/lab-site/source/projects/tag-analysis/en/index.md

 ## Insights

 From the graph, we can derive some interesting correlations to the frequency and use of tags.
 The graph is visually divided into 2 large culsters that are only linked by a few tags.
 One is the area around the red *Geodata* and *Karten* nodes.
 It seems that at least most of the tags contained here belong to data sets that are actual geodata, i.e. data that have a spatial reference and can be further processed with a geoinformation system, for example.
 The second large cluster is found around the blue *GSI* and yellow *Regionalvergleich* nodes.
 Data from this subject areas of health and social affairs, as well as care and demography, are therefore frequently not available as georeferenced data sets.
-One reason for this is certainly that many of the data do not have a spatial reference or the spatial reference takes place via the specification of LORs, as the *LOR* node suggests, which represents a kind of link between the two large clusters.
+One reason for this is certainly that many of the data do not have a spatial reference or the spatial reference takes place via the specification of LORs (Lebensweltlich orientierte Räume, a spatial unit, see also our post here [hier](https://lab.technologiestiftung-berlin.de/projects/spatial-units/en/)), as the *LOR* node suggests, which represents a kind of link between the two large clusters.

 Also interesting are the connections of this "center nodes".
 We see for example that the largest node is *Geodaten*, meaning this is the most frequently used tag in the data portal.
 When we select the *Geodaten* node, we can see what other terms are frequently used in connection with *Geodaten*.
 Some connections are not particularly surprising (e.g., *Karten*), but other connections give us an impression of what kinds of geospatial data are being published (for example, many of the connected nodes have something to do with geology/geological data).